 Like the Google AI, the Google Search app is being retooled to parse out tougher questions.
 The app is now equipped to understand the meaning behind complex search queries.
 It does so by breaking queries into segments.
 For example, the query “Who was the US President when the Angels won the World Series” is broken down by “US President,” “Angels,” and “World Series.”
 The Google Search app delivers the answer from the context these terms used.

 Granted, not everyone is going to type their search queries like this.
 (Although we’re curious how ham-fisted you can phrase a sentence to get results like these.)
 But the fact that Google can now figure these out is impressive.
 The app will even understand superlatives and ordered items (best, most, tallest, by area, etc.), as well as questions that reference particular points in time.
 So go ahead — get as creative as you want with your search.
 The Google search app is probably ready to handle it.

 What Do These Changes Mean for SEO?

 The SEO world is used to change.
 Except now we may have to prepare for change a little faster than usual.
 More powerful search tools are a good thing because they increase the likelihood of a good user experience.
-However, because RankBrain is constantly refining its methods we are likely to see periodic dips in website rankings.
+However, because RankBrain is continuously refining its methods, we are likely to see periodic dips in website rankings.

 Will the changes from the Google AI bot and the mobile search app affect your rankings?
 Time will tell.
-The only thing you can do for your site is have solid SEO services to back it up.
+The only thing you can do for your site has robust SEO services to back it up.